-Another technique of extracting juice from produce without a juicer machine is the cheesecloth trick.
+Another technique of extracting juice from produce without a juicing machine is the cheesecloth trick.

-Although this method implies more effort on your part, you can easily make a couple of glasses of juice, and never have to deal with the pulp again.
+Although this method involves more effort on your part, you can easily make a couple of glasses of juice – and never have to deal with the pulp again.

 You Will Need

 STEP 1 – Preparation

 You will need to carefully wash the ingredients and remove stems, peels, pits and seeds.

 Fruits like apples, pears and kiwis should be also peeled and rinsed with a splash of water to help remove any remnants of the peel or upper layer of the produce.

 Grating will not be necessary for citrus fruits.
 You can simply remove the peel and the seeds and use only the pulp.

 This cheesecloth juicing method works best with solid fruits and vegetables.
 Some great examples are apples, carrots, pears, beets, cucumbers, ginger, and tomatoes.
 You will not be able to use it with leafy greens, and may find it too challenging with fibrous fruits like pineapple.

 Take the grated produce and place it inside your piece of cheesecloth.
 Squeeze the pulp and strain the juice in the same bowl that you grated in to.